 My kid came home from school and asked me if “The Leprechaun” was going to come to our house and bring him chocolate coins.
 Really?
 That’s a thing now?
 Why our kids don’t celebrate Saint Patricks’s Day

-I asked the Oracle – okay, I killed exactly seven hours on Pinterest – and yes, it appears The Leprechaun coming to your house is indeed “a thing.”
-Here are some suggested “fun activities” you can plan for your small humans to celebrate Saint Patrick’s Day…and how this relates to a priest converting pagans to Christianity in Ireland is completely beyond me.
+I asked the Oracle – okay, I killed exactly seven hours on Pinterest – and yes, it appears The Leprechaun coming to your house is indeed a thing now.
+Here are some suggested “fun activities” you can plan for your small humans to celebrate Saint Patrick’s Day…and how this relates to a priest converting pagans to Christianity in Ireland is completely beyond me but we’ll go with it.

 Why my kids don’t celebrate Saint Patrick’s Day